Carlosrincong/GCP-Cloud-Engineer/GKE/README.md

 Kubernetes is a set of APIs that you can use to deploy containers on a set of nodes called a cluster.
 Cluster have a control plane and a set of nodes (instances) that run containers.
-Kubernetes is a software layer that sits between your applications and your hardware infrastructure
+Kubernetes is a software layer that sits between your applications and your hardware infrastructure Kubernetes objects are identified by a unique name and a unique identifier.

 ## Declarative management and objects
 - Kubernetes supports **declarative configurations**.
 Which means that you describe the **desired state** you want to achieve, instead of issuing a series of commands to achieve that desired state.
 Kubernetes’s job is to make the deployed system conform to your desired state and to keep it there in spite of failures.
 It reduces the risk of error.